RafalKucharskiPK/rafalkucharskipk.github.io/_research/farnoud_ghasemi.md

 x:
 ---

-I was a PhD student within the Faculty of Mathematics and Computer Science at the Jagiellonian University.
-My PhD research under the supervision of Prof. Rafal Kucharski, focuses on studying behavioural dynamics of two-sided mobility using agent-based microsimulation.
+I was a PhD student at the Faculty of Mathematics and Computer Science at Jagiellonian University.
+My PhD research, conducted under the supervision of Prof. Rafal Kucharski, focused on studying the behavioural dynamics of two-sided mobility markets using agent-based microsimulation.
+I defended my PhD thesis in May 2026.
+The title of my doctoral dissertation was _Agent-based Modelling of Ride-sourcing Dynamics_.

-I received my Bachelor’s degree in Civil Engineering at the University of Tabriz and completed my MSc degree in Transport Systems at the Sapienza University of Rome.
-I did my Master’s thesis in collaboration with CriticalMaas group of TU Delf, on the ride acceptance behavour of ride-sourcing drivers, under supervision of Prof. Guido Gentile and Prof. Rafal Kucharski.
+Previously, I received my Bachelor’s degree in Civil Engineering from the University of Tabriz and completed my MSc degree in Transport Systems at Sapienza University of Rome.
+I conducted my Master’s thesis in collaboration with the CriticalMaas group at TU Delft, focusing on the ride acceptance behaviour of ride-sourcing drivers, under the supervision of Prof. Guido Gentile and Prof. Rafał Kucharski.

-Research interests: Transportation modeling, Mobility as a Service, Two-sided mobility market, Agent-based modelling, Multi-agent systems
+Research interests: Transportation modelling, Mobility as a Service, two-sided mobility markets, agent-based modelling, multi-agent systems.